Trustworthy Language Model (TLM) - Quickstart

 %pip install --upgrade cleanlab-studio

-You can use the TLM pretty much like any other LLM API:
+You can use TLM pretty much like any other LLM API:

 from cleanlab_studio import Studio

-tlm = studio.TLM() # see below for optional TLM configurations that can boost performance
+tlm = studio.TLM() # See Advanced tutorial for optional TLM configurations to boost performance

 output = tlm.prompt("<your prompt>")